LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> Before your pots can feel the thorns, he shall take them away as with a whirlwind, both living, and in [his] wrath.
 <sup>10</sup> The righteous shall rejoice when he seeth the vengeance: he shall wash his feet in the blood of the wicked.
 <sup>11</sup> So that a man shall say, Verily [there is] a reward for the righteous: verily he is a God that judgeth in the earth.

 ## Chapter 59

-<sup>1</sup> «To the chief Musician, Altaschith, Michtam of David; when Saul sent, and they watched the house to kill him.» Deliver me from mine enemies, O my God: defend me from them that rise up against me.
+> _To the chief Musician, Altaschith, Michtam of David; when Saul sent, and they watched the house to kill him._

+<sup>1</sup> Deliver me from mine enemies, O my God: defend me from them that rise up against me.
 <sup>2</sup> Deliver me from the workers of iniquity, and save me from bloody men.
 <sup>3</sup> For, lo, they lie in wait for my soul: the mighty are gathered against me; not [for] my transgression, nor [for] my sin, O LORD.
 <sup>4</sup> They run and prepare themselves without [my] fault: awake to help me, and behold.